Lecture Notes in Cosmology: Gaussian random fields

 \end{ex}

 \hrulefill

 From this number of independent modes, we then know that the cosmic variance of the power spectrum is:

 where we have defined $r_k \equiv dk/k$ as the resolution of the survey.
-If we assume infinite resolution then we have to derive again the above result since the dimension is reduced by one.
+If we assume infinite resolution, then we must derive the above result again since the dimension is reduced by one.

 \hrulefill

 \begin{ex} Show that the number of independent modes on the sphere of radius $k$ in the wavenumber space are:

 \end{ex}